 I read a fair bit.
 Lots of novels.
 And a decent amount of non-fiction.
 I have a few favourite authors and when reading fiction, I like to be able to learn a bit about places and things.
 I do like a novel to get on with it.
 I'm not enamoured with a lot of drama.
 Tell your story!
 You don't have to tell me every feeling that everybody feels!

 I guess I'm a bit of a rebel and have read George Orwell's 1984 and Animal Farm.
 Aldous Huxley's Brave New World.
-Those I read in the 1960 first up then again later.
+Those I read in the 1960s first, then again later.
 I'm thinking now in 2020 they weren't supposed to be a plan to follow but a warning.
 Taylor Caldwell's The Devil's Advocate.
 These books and some notable High School teachers that taught me to question things and not take everything at face value, allow me, I think, to see things that others don't always.

 I constantly encourage my boys and others to read these types of books and question, question, question